PENNSYLVANIA PERSONAL INJURY LAWYERS

 Most employers in Pennsylvania are required to carry workers’ compensation insurance.
 However, some employers try to avoid the cost of insurance by not carrying coverage.

-If you were injured at work and your employer doesn’t have workers’ compensation insurance, you have a few options for recovering compensation.
-You can file a claim with the Pennsylvania Uninsured Employers Guaranty Fund (UEGF) or you can file a personal injury lawsuit against your employer.
+If you are injured at work and your employer doesn’t have workers’ compensation insurance, you have a few options for recovering compensation.
+You can file a claim with the Pennsylvania Uninsured Employers Guaranty Fund (UEGF), or you can file a third-party personal injury lawsuit against your employer.

 UEGF claims are subject to the following requirements: